-Matters Summary Specific COVID-19 legislation Governmental Decision No. 1101/2020 (III.
-14.) on Further Necessary Measures Regarding Protection Against COVID-19 Pandemic Governmental Decision No. 1109/2020 (III.
-18.) on the Professional Support for the Emergency Operation of Certain State-Owned and Private Companies of Strategic Importance Act LVIII of 2020 on the temporary rules related to the termination of the state of emergency and the epidemiological preparedness Government Decree No 282/2020.
+- Governmental Decision No. 1101/2020 (III.
+14.) on Further Necessary Measures Regarding Protection Against COVID-19 Pandemic - Governmental Decision No. 1109/2020 (III.
+18.) on the Professional Support for the Emergency Operation of Certain State-Owned and Private Companies of Strategic Importance - Act LVIII of 2020 on the temporary rules related to the termination of the state of emergency and the epidemiological preparedness - Government Decree No 282/2020.
 (VI.
-17.) on the termination of the state of emergency announced on 11 March 2020 has repealed several Decrees that have been passed by the Government during the state of emergency Government Decree No 283/2020.
-(VI.17.) has introduced the epidemiological preparedness from 18 June 2020 Government Decree No 285/2020.
+17.) on the termination of the state of emergency announced on 11 March 2020 has repealed several Decrees that have been passed by the Government during the state of emergency - Government Decree No 283/2020.
+(VI.17.) has introduced the epidemiological preparedness from 18 June 2020. - Government Decree No 285/2020.
 (VI.
-17.) on the protective measures during the epidemiological preparedness lists the applicable protective measures: Government Decree No 286/2020.
+17.) on the protective measures during the epidemiological preparedness lists the applicable protective measures: - Government Decree No 286/2020.
 (VI.
-17.) on the Operational Body operating during the epidemiological preparedness Government Decree No 287/2020.
+17.) on the Operational Body operating during the epidemiological preparedness - Government Decree No 287/2020.
 (VI.
-17.) on the measurements necessary for protecting the medical health supplies Requisition powers Governmental Decision No. 1101/2020 was issued to set up an action committee (Committee) to protect and secure the operation of companies of strategic importance.
-The Committee identified the relevant companies and prepared to take control over those Has the government established companies if needed. any powers to requisition assets Government Decree No 286/2020.
-(VI.17.) on the Operational Body operating during the epidemiological preparedness establishes and premises? an Operational Body which makes and discusses proposals to the Government in connection with the epidemiological preparedness Is it converting hotels into enforces the aspects arising from the epidemiological preparedness during the development and implementation of governmental hospitals/medical centers for decisions.
+17.) on the measurements necessary for protecting the medical health supplies - Government Decree No 409/2020.
+(VII.
+30.) on certain rules applicable in case of epidemiological surveillance related to COVID-19 - Government Decree No 410/2020.
+(VII.
+30.) on the coopreation of the Hungarian Defense Forces related to the tasks on the epidemiological preparedness